Weybridge: Weybridge in the world wars

 At the start of the First World War, Weybridge became a training base for the 244 Motorised Transport Company, an army unit of mechanics and drivers operating as part of the 19th Divisional Supply Column.
 The company served throughout the war in the Gallipoli and Balkans campaigns.
 There were two military hospitals in Oatlands.
 Barnham Lodge opened as a 35-bed hospital in 1915 and, by 1917, a small operating theatre was in use and the facility was being run by the British Red Cross.
 Oatlands Park Hotel was requisitioned in 1916 as a hospital for the New Zealand Expeditionary Force and was primarily used to treat "medical & tuberculosis cases and limbless men".

 Ethel Locke King, the chair of the Chertsey branch of the Red Cross, was instrumental in establishing 15 hospitals in the local area during the First World War.
 She also organised a rest station for troops at Weybridge railway station.
 In January 1918, Locke King became a Dame Commander of the British Empire.

 The presence of the Vickers aircraft factory made Weybridge an obvious target for enemy bombing during the Second World War.
 The defence of the town was coordinated by the 3rd Surrey Battalion of the Home Guard and five platoons of the C company were stationed at Brooklands.
 The local civil defence headquarters were established at the UDC offices in Aberdeen House and the council built a large air raid shelter at the Churchfields Recreation Ground.
 Serious bombing began in the local area in August 1940 and by December of that year 97 residents had died and 1300 houses had been damaged.

 A devastating air raid took place on the Vickers plant in September 1940, when 83 people were killed.
 A 500 lb bomb landed on the floor of the factory, but failed to explode.
 Five men of the Royal Canadian Engineers successfully removed the bomb from the building before it exploded.
 Lieutenant John Patton was subsequently awarded the George Cross for his role in the incident.
 Later in the war, 19 V-1 flying bombs landed in the Weybridge and Walton area.

 National and local government

 UK parliament

-The town is in the parliamentary constituency of Runnymede and Weybridge and has been represented at Westminster since May 2019 by Conservative Ben Spencer.
-Between 1997 and 2019, the constituency was represented by Philip Hammond, who was elevated to the House of Lords as Lord Hammond of Runnymede in 2020.
+The town is in the parliamentary constituency of Runnymede and Weybridge and has been represented at Westminster since May 2019 by Ben Spencer, a member of the Conservative Party.
+Between 1997 and 2019 the constituency was represented by Philip Hammond, who was elevated to the House of Lords as Lord Hammond of Runnymede in 2020.
 (Note: Hammond served as Chancellor of the Exchequer from 2016 to 2019 under Prime Minister Theresa May.)